Myasthenia Gravis (MG)

 The immune system normally defends the body against diseases, but sometimes it can turn against the body, leading to an autoimmune disease.
-MG is just one of many autoimmune diseases, which include arthritis and type 1 diabetes.
+MG is just one of many autoimmune diseases, which include arthritis, lupus, and type 1 diabetes.

-In all of these diseases, an army of immune cells that would normally attack bacteria and disease-causing "germs" mistakenly attacks cells and/or proteins that have essential functions in the body.
-In most cases of MG, the immune system targets the acetylcholine receptor — a protein on muscle cells that’s required for muscle contraction (see illustration to the right).
+In all these diseases, an army of immune cells that would normally attack bacteria and disease-causing "germs" mistakenly attacks cells and/or proteins that play an essential role in the body.
+In most cases of MG, the immune system targets the acetylcholine receptor — a protein on muscle cells that is required for muscle innervation and eventually contraction (see illustration to the right).

-At the normal neuromuscular junction, a nerve cell tells a muscle cell to contract by releasing the chemical acetylcholine (ACh).
+At the normal neuromuscular junction, a nerve cell causes a muscle cell to contract by releasing the chemical acetylcholine (ACh).
 ACh attaches to the ACh receptor — a pore or "channel" in the surface of the muscle cell — twisting it open and allowing an inward flux of electrical current that triggers muscle contraction.
-These contractions enable someone to move a hand, to dial the telephone, walk through a door or complete any other voluntary movement.
+These contractions enable someone to move a hand, to dial the telephone, to walk through a door, or to complete any other voluntary movement.

 There's also evidence that an immune system gland called the thymus plays a role in MG (see illustration below).
 Located in the chest just below the throat, the thymus is essential to the development of the immune system.
-From fetal life through childhood, the gland teaches immune cells called T cells to recognize self from non-self.
+From fetal life through childhood, the gland trains immune cells called T cells to distinguish self from non-self.

-About 15 percent of people with MG have a thymic tumor, called a thymoma, and another 65 percent have overactive thymic cells, a condition calledthymic hyperplasia.
-When the thymus doesn’t work properly, the T cells might lose some of their ability to distinguish self from non-self, making them more likely to attack the body’s own cells.
+About 15% of people with MG have a thymic tumor, called a thymoma, and another 75% have thymic abnormalities, a condition called thymic hyperplasia.
+When the thymus does not work properly, the T cells might lose some of their ability to distinguish self from non-self, making them more likely to attack the body’s own cells.

 What is the genetic susceptibility in MG?

-Most studies suggest that if you have a relative with an autoimmune disease, your risk of getting an autoimmune disease is increased — the closer the relative, the higher the risk.
+Most studies suggest that if people have a relative with an autoimmune disease, their risk of getting an autoimmune disease is increased — the closer the relative, the higher the risk.

 Even for identical twins, however, that risk is relatively small.
-Most studies suggest that when one twin has an autoimmune disease, the other has less than a 50 percent chance of getting the same disease.
+Most studies suggest that when one twin has an autoimmune disease, the other has less than a 50% chance of getting the same disease.

 Also, people who already have one autoimmune disease have a greater risk of developing another one.
-It’s estimated that 5 to 10 percent of people with MG have another autoimmune disease, which appeared before or after the onset of MG.
-The most common of these are autoimmune thyroid disease, rheumatoid arthritis and systemic lupus erythematosus (a disease that affects multiple organs).
+It is estimated that 5% to 10% of people with MG have another autoimmune disease that appeared before or after the onset of MG.
+The most common of these are autoimmune thyroid disease, rheumatoid arthritis, and systemic lupus erythematosus (a disease that affects multiple organs).